 High-tech products consist of hardware, software, intellectual property and business processes.
 Conflicts arise when plaintiffs seek access to parts of a system that the defendant seeks to reserve to itself.
 Such “access claims” are increasingly common in Europe and China.
 In the United States, companies with strong intellectual property rights and a sizable customer base frequently find themselves accused of monopolising aftermarkets limited to their own brand.
 These claims often turn on a manufacturer’s right to refuse to license or sell its patented replacement parts and copyrighted service software to third-party providers of ancillary goods and services.

 For many technology companies, intellectual property is the key asset on which the value of the company depends.
 The antitrust analysis of mergers and acquisitions is routinely driven by overlapping patent portfolios, potentially redundant R&D programs and the product pipeline.
-Crefovi Intellectual Property Antitrust lawyers have handled both high-profile technology mergers and acquisitions of patent portfolios.
+Crefovi’s lawyers have handled both high-profile technology mergers and acquisitions of patent portfolios.

 Licensing, patent pools and standard setting

-The Intellectual Property Antitrust lawyers of London intellectual property law firm Crefovi routinely advise clients on complex licensing issues to maximise the value of their intellectual property.
+The lawyers of Crefovi routinely advise clients on complex licensing issues to maximise the value of their intellectual property.
 In that context, the firm also advises participants to standard setting bodies and patent pools.
-A particular focus of Crefovi Intellectual Property Antitrust practice has been the antitrust analysis of standards essential patents.
+A particular focus of Crefovi’s practice has been the antitrust analysis of standards essential patents.

 Clients praise Crefovi’s lawyers for their responsiveness & ability to understand the technical, business and legal aspects of each matter in relation to intellectual property antitrust, and come back, matter after matter, to be advised by them.